maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 **My main motivation here is to learn about how the Dreame X40 works and prepare for some deeper security audit.**

-I want to avoid loosing any data/features when rooting it.
+I want to avoid losing any data/features when rooting it.
 The first step  is to gain root access.
-After that topics like cloud connectivity, or the MCU etc. can be vetted.
-If for instance the device ID is lost I would have little hope of analyzing the connectivity deeper.
+After that, topics like cloud connectivity, the MCU, etc. can be vetted.
+If, for instance, the device ID is lost, I would have little hope of analyzing the connectivity deeper.

-## FEL rooting method explained
+## FEL rooting method overview

 Ideally, first read the PDF as it goes into full detail.
-In summar the rooting method follows these steps:
+In summary the rooting method follows these steps:

-1. Make your Laptop listen for FEL devices and connect the robot via USB.
+1. Make your laptop listen for FEL devices and connect the robot via USB.
 2. Boot the Dreame robot into FEL mode by grounding `BOOT_SEL` while booting the robot.
 3. Write a U-Boot image to memory and start it.
 In the PDF this is done using [Phoenixsuit on Windows](https://androidmtk.com/download-phoenixsuit) and [LiveSuit on Debian](https://github.com/linux-sunxi/sunxi-livesuite) (⚠️ Download at your own risk.
 These are random binaries off the Internet!)
 4. The U-Boot image launches into [Fastboot mode](https://docs.u-boot.org/en/stable/android/fastboot-protocol.html).
-U-Boot is using the fastboot protocol, but this does not mean that all commands are available or the OEM implemented custom ones.
+U-Boot is using the fastboot protocol, but this does not mean that all commands are available, or the OEM implemented custom ones.
 5. Now we flash the `toc1`, `boot1`, `boot2`, `rootfs1` and `rootfs2` partitions.
 The update to `toc1` disables secure boot.
-However I have not verified how it does that.
+However, I have not verified how it does that.

-The linked FEL images in the PDF contain an U-Boot version with custom fastboot commands.
-Here is an overview of the fuctionality.
+The linked FEL images in the PDF contain a U-Boot version with custom fastboot commands.
+Here is an overview of the functionality.

 | Command | Description |
 | ---| ---|